-Many projects use NatureCounts, and each has its own survey protocol that suits its needs.
+Many projects use NatureCounts, and each has its own survey protocols that suit its needs.
 NatureCounts supports all these different protocols, while formatting the data in a standard way so it can be used together to support wide-reaching conservation efforts.

 Checklist Surveys: